Scream VI: Plot

-One year after the Woodsboro killings orchestrated by Richie Kirsch and Amber Freeman, Blackmore University professor Laura Crane is catfished by her student Jason Carvey, who lures her outside a bar in New York City and kills her while wearing a Ghostface costume.
-Jason plots with his roommate Greg to kill sisters Sam and Tara Carpenter to finish what Richie and Amber started, but Jason receives a call from a different Ghostface, who has murdered Greg and subsequently stabs Jason to death.
+One year after the Woodsboro killings orchestrated by Richie Kirsch and Amber Freeman, Blackmore University professor, Laura Crane, is catfished and murdered by her student, Jason Carvey, wearing a Ghostface costume.
+Jason plots with his roommate, Greg Bruckner, to kill sisters Sam and Tara Carpenter to finish the "movie" that Richie and Amber wanted to make.
+However, Jason receives a call from a different Ghostface, who has killed Greg and subsequently stabs Jason to death.

-Sam and Tara now live in New York City and attend Blackmore with fellow survivors Chad and Mindy Meeks-Martin, along with their roommate Quinn, Mindy's girlfriend Anika, and Chad's roommate Ethan.
-Sam attends therapy with Dr. Stone and is ostracized in public due to an online conspiracy theory that she was the true mastermind of the latest Woodsboro killings.
-Quinn's father, Detective Wayne Bailey, calls Sam in for questioning as her ID was found at the scene of Jason's murder, along with the Ghostface mask that was used in the previous year's killings.
-On the way to the station, Sam is called by Ghostface from Richie's phone, who then attacks Tara and pursues them into a bodega, killing multiple bystanders, and leaving behind another Ghostface mask used in the 2011 Woodsboro killings.
+The Carpenter sisters now reside in New York City, with Tara attending Blackmore University alongside fellow survivors and twins Chad and Mindy Meeks-Martin; their roommate, Quinn Bailey; Mindy's girlfriend, Anika Kayoko; and Chad's roommate, Ethan Landry.
+Sam attends therapy with Dr. Christopher Stone, and has become a public pariah because of an online conspiracy theory that she was the true mastermind of the recent killings.
+Quinn's father, Detective Wayne Bailey, calls Sam in for questioning as her ID was found at the scene of Jason's murder, along with a Ghostface mask worn by Richie and Amber.
+On the way to the station, Ghostface calls Sam from Richie's number, then attacks Tara, kills multiple bystanders in a bodega, and leaves behind another Ghostface mask worn in the 2011 Woodsboro killings.

-At the station, the sisters meet with FBI special agent Kirby Reed, a survivor of the 2011 killings.
-They also encounter reporter Gale Weathers, who reveals that Sidney Prescott and her family have gone into hiding in response to the recent attacks.
-Dr. Stone is murdered by Ghostface, who steals Sam's file and leaves the mask used in the Hollywood killings.
-Ghostface then attacks the group in Sam and Tara's apartment, killing Quinn and Anika, and leaves the mask used in the Windsor College killings.
-Wayne is officially taken off the case following Quinn's death, but vows to help the group and avenge his daughter.
-Gale takes the group to an abandoned cinema she found while investigating, which has been set up as a shrine to the Ghostface killers, including weapons and outfits from each set of attacks.
-Ghostface later calls Gale at her apartment and torments her about the death of Dewey Riley, before killing her boyfriend and attacking her.
-Sam and Tara arrive just in time to stop Ghostface from killing Gale.